The Bill Gatton Foundation

 Reapplication Policy

 Not applicable given the invitation-only model.
-Organizations that have received grants in the past may be considered for additional support, as evidenced by multiple gifts to institutions like the University of Kentucky and Western Kentucky University.
+Organisations that have received grants in the past may be considered for additional support, as evidenced by multiple gifts to institutions like the University of Kentucky and Western Kentucky University.

 Application Success Factors